DelazJ/QGIS-Documentation/docs/user_manual/print_composer/create_reports.rst

    The current information was adapted from a North Road blog, `Exploring Reports in QGIS 3.0 - the Ultimate Guide!
    <https://north-road.com/2018/01/23/exploring-reports-in-qgis-3-0-the-ultimate-guide>`_

-..
-Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.
-   If you need to create a new substitution manually, please add it also to the substitutions.txt file in the source folder.

-.. |dataDefine| image:: /static/common/mIconDataDefine.png
-   :width: 1.5em
-.. |symbologyAdd| image:: /static/common/symbologyAdd.png
-   :width: 1.5em